-The images in this manual will generally show the Devo7e/10/12E interface.
-In some cases the Devo7e may not support a given feature or the screen may be slightly different.
-Situations where the Devo7e, 10, or 12E behave differently will be noted accordingly.
+The images in this manual will generally show the Devo6/8 interface, though in some cases the Devo12 image will be used instead where it better depicts the capabilities.
+While the Devo6/8 and Devo12 screens may look a little different in some cases, they will generally have identical behavior.
+Situations where the Devo6, 8, or 12 behave differently will be noted accordingly.